Slackwire: Jumping rope on a slack wire

 Jumping rope has been performed on the tightrope and slackline, but is difficult on a slackwire because the wire moves when the performer jumps up, and there is no way to control the swing and position of the wire when landing.
 This makes such stunts as somersaults and acrobatic tumbling virtually impossible.
 Jumping rope on a slackwire was first accomplished in 1985.
-The only person to accomplish the stunt is Sergey Pavlov (the clown LALALA).
+The only person to accomplish the stunt is Sergey Pavlov.
 Sergey has been able to complete up to seven consecutive jumps.

 Similarities and differences

 Slackwire vs. tightrope

 Slackwire and tightrope appear to be very similar skills to walking and balancing on a thin wire or rope.
 In fact, the technique of balance is very different between them.

 Slackwire and tightwire/tightrope require different balancing techniques: tightrope performers keep their balance by shifting their weight over the rigid tight wire, while slackwire performers use a precise swinging motion to move the relaxed slackwire under their center of mass.
 Because of this, an artist who works on a tightrope cannot easily make a transition to the slackwire, and vice versa.
-He/she needs to spend time to train himself/herself to balance in this different manner.
+They need to spend time to train themselves to balance in this different manner.

 Some tightwire artists demonstrate a stunt called “the swings”, where the artist takes the position on the wire, then his assistant reduces the tension of the wire and the artist demonstrates swings.
 This stunt involves multiple skills to maintain balance.
 After the demonstration the assistant adjusts the wire back to its original tightness.

 The same stunt can also be demonstrated on a slackline.